clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 The problem of executing recurrent payments on blockchains involves three major challenges.
 The first is that humans and computers conceive of time differently.
 Humans use what is known as "Gregorian Time," which consists of units such as hours, days, and months.
 Computers, on the other hand, use Linux Epoch time, incrementing forward with every second starting from Jan 1, 1970.
 Conversions between these two systems are crucial for scheduling via blockchain.
 The second challenge is that a decentralized smart contract cannot actually be time aware, per se.
 It cannot know the time, unless instructed to check it.
 This limitation makes standard computer scheduling, such as with a cron jobs, infeasible.
 Without the ability to schedule transactions in the future, common financial services like payroll and subscriptions are not possible in current decentralized systems.

-The third challenge of blockchain-based recurrent payments is unique to multi-user permissionless systems--the threat of an actor playing multiple roles and exploiting unique attack vectors related to the system incentives.
+The third challenge is unique to multi-user permissionless systems--the threat of an actor playing multiple roles and exploiting unique attack vectors related to the system incentives.
 These exploits may not immediately obvious but their mitigation is critical to the system functioning as intended for the long-term.
 Single-user smart contracts (eg, contract wallets, vaults), and two-user smart contracts (AMM Dex protocols, lend/borrow protocols) are more simplistic and less prone to these incentive edge cases.
 The unique challenges of executing future transactions necessitate that Clocktower be a three-user system.
 Before detailing the protocol, let's review the goals of the project to better understand the purposes and constraints.

 ## 2. Goals